 Right thinking and right action mean two things:

-Being honest with yourself (I really don’t want to paint a kitchen)
+Being honest with yourself (I really don’t want to paint a kitchen).

-and your friend (no thanks, it’s too much physical work for me).
+Being honest with your friend (no thanks, it’s too much physical work for me).

 And then choosing in a way that aligns with that truth.